H0PE2024/Control-Systems-Internship/Readme.md

 $$

 Where:
-- $d$ is the relative distance measured by the ultrasonic sensor.
+- $ d$ is the relative distance measured by the ultrasonic sensor.
 - $d_0$ is the desired headway (15 cm for our experiments).
-- $c$ is the gain, which can be adjusted based on the experiments performed.
+- $ c $ is the gain, which can be adjusted based on the experiments performed.

 Schematic representing closed loop dynamics is as: